merdok/homebridge-webos-tv/README.md

 The directory where TV model info should be saved. **Default: "~/.homebridge/.webosTv"**
 - `pollingInterval` [optional]
 The TV state background polling interval in seconds. **Default: 5**
-- `legacyTvService` [optional]
+- `hideTvService` [optional]
-Wheter to use the legacy TV service.
-Should be used if your iOS device is not running on iOS12.2 or newer.
-TV will be emulated as a switch.  **Default: false**
+Wheter to hide the TV service.
+This is recommended if your TV supports native HomeKit integration since the TV accessory already exists.  **Default: false**
 - `inputs` [optional]
-Inputs which should appear under the *Inputs* list on yor TV accessory.
-When you use the legacy tv service, buttons for the inputs will be created. **Default: "" (disabled)**
+Inputs which should appear under the *Inputs* list on yor TV accessory. **Default: "" (disabled)**
   - Set an array of app IDs or objects as the value.
 An object needs to have the *appId* and *name* property
   - You can optionally specifiy the *params* property as key/value object to launch the applciation with the specified parameters
   - To get the app ID simply open an app on your TV and check the homebridge console.
 The app ID of the opened app will be printed.